kabavol/LMSMonitor/README.md

 and, then type

 '''
-wget https://raw.githubusercontent.com/shunte88/LMSMonitor/master/bin/lmsmonitorpcp.tgz && tar -xzvf lmsmonitorpcp.tgz
+wget "https://github.com/shunte88/LMSMonitor/blob/master/bin/lmsmonitorpcp.tgz?raw=true" -O lmsmonitorpcp.tgz && tar -xzvf lmsmonitorpcp.tgz
 '''

 This downloads the monitor archive to pCP and extracts the contents